 - Pull Out Support: Students with lower levels of proficiency are pulled out of mainstream classes for up to 2 lessons per day for foundational language support during the mainstream language and literacy time.

-ESL in secondary is known as ELL (English Language Learning) and is aligned with the MYP and DP English Language Acquisition courses.
+ELA in secondary is aligned with the MYP and DP English Language Acquisition courses.
 Each student’s English language proficiency is determined using the WIDA assessment programme.
-ELL students in Grades 6-9 are placed into one of three different classes in accordance with their phase of proficiency.
-ELL students in grade 10 will be placed in two groups.
-When students have a strong enough English level to exit the ELL program, they are placed in English Language and Literature.
+ELA students in Grades 6-9 are placed into one of three different classes in accordance with their phase of proficiency.
+ELA students in grade 10 will be placed in two groups.
+When students have a strong enough English level to exit the ELA program, they are placed in English Language and Literature.

-ELL students also attend the Humanities for English as an Additional Language (HEAL) course, which runs parallel with the mainstream Humanities course but are taught by the ELL teachers.
+ELA students also attend the Humanities for English as an Additional Language (HEAL) course, which runs parallel with the mainstream Humanities course but are taught by the ELA teachers.